West Bengal: TMC wrests Dhupguri assembly seat from BJP in bypoll | Politics

 ''Saluting every AITC worker for their tireless efforts in connecting with the people.
 We're committed to leaving no stone unturned in ensuring Dhupguri's all-round development,'' he posted on X.

+BJP's Bishnu Pada Ray won the seat in the 2021 assembly elections, and his death on July 25 necessitated the bypoll.

-The counting was held amid tight security at the Jalpaiguri II campus of North Bengal University.
+The counting of votes was held amid tight security at the Jalpaiguri II campus of North Bengal University.

 The polling for the by-election was held on September 5.
 A voter turnout of 78 per cent was recorded.